Abdou Diallo

-Abdou-Lakhad Diallo (born 4 May 1996), known as Abdou Diallo, is a professional footballer who plays as a centre-back for Bundesliga club RB Leipzig, on loan from Ligue 1 club Paris Saint-Germain.
+Abdou-Lakhad Diallo (born 4 May 1996) is a professional footballer who plays as a centre-back for Qatar Stars League club Al-Duhail, on loan from Al-Arabi.
 Born in France, he plays for the Senegal national team.

 Club career

 Monaco

 Born in Tours, Diallo joined the youth academy of Monaco at the age of 15.
 On 28 March 2014, he signed his first professional contract with the club.
 Vice-president of the club, Vadim Vasilyev commented that Diallo "fits perfectly into our sports project.
 He has a lot of talent and we hope that he will continue to progress alongside the great players of AS Monaco".
 On 14 December, he made his first team debut, coming on as a substitute for Bernardo Silva in the extra time of a 1–0 league victory against Marseille.

 In June 2015, Diallo was loaned out to Belgian club Zulte Waregem for the 2015–16 season.
 During his stint at the club, he was deployed at an attacking role, scoring three goals in 33 league matches.
 In December 2016, media reports emerged that Spanish club Real Betis was interested in signing him.
 Nevertheless, he made five league appearances during the 2016–17 season, with his side winning the league.